 Section 1.
 Mission.
 The Mission of the Pre-Law Club is to prepare ISU students interested in becoming future law school students; to promote the potential career of law, and secure equal opportunities for all, do order and establish this constitution for the Pre-Law Club at ISU.
 The Pre-Law Club emphasizes inclusivity, networking within the club, and becoming comfortable both with Iowa State and with law school applications.

 Section 2.
 Goals.
 The Goals of the Pre-Law Club shall be for members to become more familiar with the law school admissions process, while also gaining experience from within the club to add to their Law School applications.
 The Pre-Law Club will also attempt to prepare members for the Law School Admission Test (LSAT) by sharing opportunities for free practice exams, preparation course listings, preparation tools, sample questions, and activities.
-Pre-Law Club will also have year-long volunteer experiences, LSAT study sessions with other Pre-Law students, and opportunities to find internships and other means to develop members’ Law School Admission applications.
+Pre-Law Club will make aware of volunteer experiences, provide LSAT study sessions with other Pre-Law students, and opportunities to find internships and other means to develop members’ Law School Admission applications.

 Section 3.
 Purpose.
 The Purpose of the Pre-Law Club is to prepare members interested in attending Law School by immersing them in a learning community environment with like-minded students on campus who are taking steps to prepare and apply for law school admissions and exploring their legal interests.